Language selection

 During winter, the sea ice in the AN MPA provides breeding and feeding habitat for polar bears and seals.
 Areas of open water within the sea ice (polynyas) offer critical feeding areas and promote aggregations of marine mammals and their prey.

-The ANMPA has been identified as ecologically important by both science and Inuvialuit traditional knowledge.
+The AN MPA has been identified as ecologically important by both science and Inuvialuit traditional knowledge.
 MPA designation provides early, long-term and comprehensive protection to this ecologically important marine area, consistent with the purposes of Section 35 of the Oceans Act.
-It will allow for the proper management of human-induced pressures that would otherwise adversely impact the ecologically significant components of the area.

 The conservation objectives of the MPA are:

-An ANMPA management plan is being developed to guide the day to day management, governance, and monitoring of the ANMPA.
+An AN MPA management plan is being developed to guide the day to day management, governance, and monitoring of the AN MPA.
 It will also guide reporting on the area.
-The management plan will describe public education and outreach, enforcement and compliance initiatives, as well as regulatory and non-regulatory measures.
+The management plan will describe management goals and guiding principles, enforcement and compliance initiatives, as well as regulatory and non-regulatory measures.
 The inclusion of regulatory and non-regulatory measures is essential to ensuring the continued support of other legislation, regulations and policies that contribute to the protection of this area.

-The management plan will address needs identified by the community of Paulatuk, co-management partners, DFO, additional partners and proponents on aspects related to the governance and the management responsibilities of the area.
-The plan will also describe and define the roles and responsibilities of the Western Arctic MPA Steering Committee that provides advice to DFO regarding the management of the ANMPA.
-This will include guidelines and work plans related to the non-regulatory management components.
+The management plan will address conservation priorities and needs identified by the community of Paulatuk, co-management partners, such as Inuvialuit Regional Corporation, Fisheries Joint Management Committee, Inuvialuit Game Council and DFO, on aspects related to the governance and the management responsibilities of the area.
+The plan will also describe the roles and responsibilities of the Western Arctic MPA (WAMPA) Steering Committee and the AN MPA WG, which make decisions and implement MPA management and monitoring alongside all partners.

 Activity application for Anguniaqvia niqiqyuam MPA